syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ## Row height and column width customization

 By default, [SfDataGrid.rowHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/rowHeight.html) and [SfDataGrid.defaultColumnWidth](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/defaultColumnWidth.html) properties will be set to the cells in the Excel sheet.
 To customize the row height and column width in Excel, you can use the `defaultRowHeight` and `defaultColumnWidth` properties.
-But, these properties are only applicable when the `exportRowHeight` and `exportColumnWidth` properties are `false`.
+But these properties are only applicable when the `exportRowHeight` and `exportColumnWidth` properties are `false`.

 If the `exportRowHeight` and `exportColumnWidth` properties are `true`, the `SfDataGrid.headerRowHeight` and `SfDataGrid.rowHeight` properties are considered for row heights in Excel and the actual width of the column is considered for columns in Excel.